-Last night the thought came to me that in about 40 years I will be dead.
+Last night the thought came to me that in about 40 years I will certainly be dead.
 After that I won’t be coming back.
 I’ll be nowhere.
 A long time elapsed between the birth of the universe and my own birth.
 My consciousness constitutes a tiny flash of light in a virtual eternity of total darkness, a darkness that stretches back into the past and forward into the future.

-If thinking about what it feels like to be alive is important enough for me to want to spend my final hours doing it then maybe perhaps I should also do it now while I can still gain some insight into whatever I discover.
-And even if the end doesn’t come soon, time spent appreciating the fact that I’m alive might be time better spent than, say, reading another book, watching another TV program or being on the internet for the umpteenth time.
+And what is true of the last hours of life is also partly true of the rest of my life.
+I may live to be 100, but then again I might not even make it to the end of this evening.
+If thinking about what it feels like to be alive is important enough for me to want to spend my final hours doing it then maybe I should start doing so now while I still have all my marbles.
+And even if the end doesn’t come soon, time spent appreciating the fact that I’m alive might be time better spent than, say, reading another book, watching another TV program or surfing the internet for the umpteenth time.